Macroscopic maximally entangled state preparation between two atomic ensembles: Deterministic preparation of maximally entangled state

 We require a relationship between the measurement outcome $ \Delta $ and the corresponding angle of rotation $\theta$.
 An adaptive unitary (\ref{correction}) changes the QND measured initial state (\ref{projinitial}) as,

-We see the modified state (\ref{projunitinitial}) involves the matrix elements of unitary rotations $ e^{i S^y \theta/2 } $.
+We see that the modified state (\ref{projunitinitial}) involves the matrix elements of unitary rotations $ e^{i S^y \theta/2 } $.

-In order to maximize the probability that the outcome $ \Delta = 0 $ in the next measurement is obtained, we require performing a rotation such that the Fock state numbers of the two BECs are equal.
-Concretely, we require maximizing the amplitudes of the terms with $ k' = k $ in (\ref{projunitinitial}), such that the matrix elements $ \langle k | e^{i S^y \theta/2 } | k \pm \Delta \rangle $ have a large value (see Appendix \ref{app:prob} for an explicit expression of the matrix elements).
+In order to maximize the probability that the outcome $ \Delta = 0 $ in the next measurement is obtained, we require performing a rotation within the state space that transforms the random projected state to MMES while maintaining the overall coherence and entanglement properties.
+Mathematically, it translates to maximizing the amplitudes of the terms with $ k' = k $ in (\ref{projunitinitial}), such that the matrix elements $ \langle k | e^{i S^y \theta/2 } | k \pm \Delta \rangle $ have a large value (see Appendix \ref{app:prob} for an explicit expression of the matrix elements).

 Fig. \ref{fig33}(a),(b) shows the plot of the amplitude of matrix element $ \langle k + \Delta | e^{i S^y \theta/2 } | k \rangle $ for two values of $k=0,1$ respectively.
 We can see that the largest amplitudes occur for a unitary rotation corresponding to a particular outcome $\Delta$ near to the curve